Travel Service Safaris The Greatest Show on Earth Kenya AUGUST 26- sEPTEMBER 5, 2019 sold out

 Overnight at Ole Sereni Hotel (BL)

 28th August 2019: Fly to the Masai Mara Game Reserve.
-This morning we will be transferred to Wilson Airport for our flight to the Masai Mara where we will be met by our host for the next four nights, Jackson Looseyia, and his staff, who will see to our needs throughout our stay at Tangulia Camp.
+This morning we will be transferred to Wilson Airport for our flight to the Masai Mara where we will be met by our host for the next five nights, Jackson Looseyia, and his staff, who will see to our needs throughout our stay at Tangulia Camp.
 Here we will concentrate our efforts on the wildebeest migration.
 We will try to see crossings of these beasts as they attempt to cross the Mara River as massive crocodiles await their arrival.

 Overnight at Tangulia Mara Camp (BLD)